Bobe-Wang/urho3d/README.md

 The founder of the project is [Lasse Öörni](https://github.com/cadaver).
-[Yao Wei Tjong](https://github.com/weitjong), [asterj](https://github.com/aster2013) and many other developers also made a huge contribution to the development of the project, a list of which can be found here. [тут](https://github.com/urho3d/Urho3D/graphs/contributors).
+[Yao Wei Tjong](https://github.com/weitjong), [asterj](https://github.com/aster2013) and many other developers also made a huge contribution to the development of the project, a list of which can be found [here](https://github.com/urho3d/Urho3D/graphs/contributors).